KaizoVorna/CartoonViolence/README.md

 Touko: I finished the level design draft and the ending storyboard.
 I also added needed scripts and wrote some To-Dos inside them for reference.
 <br>
 Sami: Made a design for closet doors and started creating padlock image.
+I looked some tutorials in YouTube, and in the afternoon I began to study GDD.
 <br>
 <br>
 Tue.
 22.4.2025